-3) Restricted electives specified by the Area of Emphasis or Concentration.
+3) Restricted electives specified by the Area of Geographic Depth or Specialized Areas of Study.

 B. M.A.
 Plan I, (Thesis), Additional Requirements

 - 1) Of the above 36 units (A.1), at least 24 upper division (100 level) and graduate course units must be completed (exclusive of 299 units and 396 units). - 2) A thesis must be completed, and students should enroll for units in Geography 299 while working on their thesis.
 This must be approved, and signed by a three-person committee.
 At least two members of the committee must be faculty members of the Graduate Group in Geography, with one of the persons the student's major professor.